christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 - 22.4 shows a large positive logit difference, indicating that this head is crucial for the final prediction of `basket`.
-- There are lots of negative contributions throughout the model, but 14.3, 16.2, and 23.5 are very negative and possibly components to a supression circuit (likely representing inhibition heads) that helps the model focus on maintaining John's believed state.
+- There are lots of negative contributions throughout the model, but 14.3, 16.2, and 23.5 are very negative and possibly components to a supression circuit that helps the model focus on maintaining John's believed state.

 An important thing to note is that these functions are not neatly isolated, but are distributed and overlapping across multiple positive and negative attention heads.
-For instance, several heads likely work together to represent the "mental state," and many of these heads also contribute to other tasks.
+For instance, several heads likely work together to represent the "mental state", and many of these heads also contribute to other tasks.
 Suppression-like activity, for example, doesn’t come from a single head—it emerges from the interactions between multiple heads throughout the network.

 Specifically, 14.3, 16.2, 20.2, and 25.5 all show evidence of negative behavior on the final prediction.
 Each head has strong Q attention and low V attention to the `basket` token, and either Q or V attention to `box`.
-The most frequent and strongest activations are happening in the middle of the sequence when Mark is moving the cat to the box.
+The most frequent and strongest activations are happening in the middle of the sequence.

 <br/>